Undergraduate Certificate in Anthropology of Indigenous Cultures

 Course Content

-• Indigenous Knowledge Systems
+• Indigenous Epistemologies and Knowledge Systems

-• Land Rights and Indigenous Sovereignty
+• Indigenous Land Rights and Sovereignty

-• Indigenous Activism and Resistance Movements
+• Indigenous Art and Cultural Expression

 Assessment